Gayfryd Steinberg Professor

 Research Interests: behavioral game theory., consumer decision analysis, decision making under uncertainty, dynamic decision making, sales response modeling

 Robert Meyer is the Gayfryd Steinberg Professor and Co-Director of Wharton's Risk Management and Decision Processes Center.
+He is also currently editor-in-chief of the Journal of Marketing Research.
 He is a noted scholar whose research focuses on consumer decision analysis, sales response modeling, and decision making under uncertainty.
 Professor Meyer's work has appeared in a wide variety of professional journals and books, including the Journal of Consumer Research, the Journal of Marketing Research, Marketing Science, and Management Science.
 He is currently the editor-in-chief of the Journal of Marketing Research, and has previously served as co-editor of Marketing Letters, and associate editor of the Journal of Consumer Research, JMR, and Marketing Science.
 He also serves on the editorial review board of several major journals.

 As co-director of Wharton's Risk center, some of Professor Meyer's recent research has focused on how individuals decide to invest in mitigation against low-probability, high-consequence, events such as hurricanes, earthquakes, and financial losses.
 Using laboratory simulations Professor Meyer and his colleagues have been able to show that failures of preparation that often precede catastrophes such as Hurricane Katrina, Sandy, and the 2008/09 housing and equities collapse are consistent with a number of hard-wired biases in how people respond to risk.
 This includes a tendency for people to fail to learn as much as they should from near-misses, and under-invest in instruments whose value can only be realized in the long run.
 One of the goals of the risk center is to aid the private and public sectors in developing strategies that allow these biases to be overcome.